How Much Is the Average Social Security Check?

 Social Security survivor benefits

 Survivor benefits will also vary depending on the beneficiary’s relationship to the deceased.
-A surviving spouse is eligible to receive 100 percent of the deceased worker’s benefit amount, whereas a surviving child under 18 can collect 75 percent of the benefit amount.
+Generally, a surviving spouse may be eligible to receive 75 or 100 percent of the deceased worker’s benefit amount, and a surviving child under 18 can collect 75 percent of the retirement benefit amount.

 Average Social Security retirement payments